 2.2.
 Martian clathrates subsurface model

 The Mars methane gas produced by the sources described in section 1.3 could be trapped in subsurface clathrates.
-Clathrates store methane but they are not a means of producing methane chemicallyhey would merely hold onto previously formed methane until a later period.
+Clathrates store methane but they are not a means of producing methane chemically.
+They would merely hold onto previously formed methane until a later period.
 Clathrate hydrates are crystalline compounds comprised of cages formed by hydrogen-bonded water molecules inside of which guest gas molecules are trapped.
 An increase in temperature or a decrease in pressure can lead to the dissociation of clathrates, which results in the release of the trapped gas.
 Under colder conditions of an earlier climate period (e.g., resulting from obliquity cycles), a cryosphere might trap methane as clathrates in stable form at depth.
 Under current climate conditions those same clathrates could become unstable and result in a sporadic release.
 Previous studies [Chastain et al., 2007] indicate that the present-day conditions in the martian subsurface are favorable for the presence of clathrates.

-It is very important to emphasize that, despite the numerical modeling and theory behind their existence, there have been no conclusive of clathrates on Mars.The methane emission rate from the subsurface is agnostic of the source mechanism for MRAMS but since a flux needs to be imposed in the MRAMS simulations, it is beneficial to utilize an emission rate that is representative of at least one plausible or proposed martian emission mechanism.
+Methane clathrates are widespread on Earth and might be stable also at other places in Solar System including Mars, Titan and comets.
+It is very important to emphasize that, despite the numerical modeling and theory behind their existence [Miller & Smythe, 1970], there have been no conclusive observations of CO2 or methane clathrates on Mars.
+Since they are not stable on the surface conditions of Mars, only subsurface investigations can provide irrefutable evidence.
+The methane emission rate from the subsurface is agnostic of the source mechanism for MRAMS but since a flux needs to be imposed in the MRAMS simulations, it is beneficial to utilize an emission rate that is representative of at least one plausible or proposed martian emission mechanism.
 Methane clathrates are selected for this purpose.
 Recalling that the MRAMS tracer abundance scales linearly with the flux, the solution for any desired flux magnitude can be obtained from the MRAMS results, regardless of the actual flux mechanism.

 Karatekin et al., 2016; Karatekin et al., 2017; Gloesener et al., 2017 (hereafter KG17) produced maps of methane-rich clathrate stability zones (Figure 5) obtained by coupling the stability conditions of methane clathrate with a subsurface model.
 Ancient clathrates may exist at depth where the geothermal gradient causes them to decompose over time [Stevens et al., 2015].
-The regolith properties directly control the subsurface thermal conditions and therefore the depth of clathrate stability: assuming homogeneous values with depth, the lower the thermal inertia in the surface, the less stable the clathrates will beThis map, based on the mean annual temperature and TES-derived thermal inertia, among other variables, does not reveal local-scale variations, so if Gale crater was formed after the emplacement of the clathrates, it is possible that there could be methane locally closer to the surface than would be inferred from this map.
+The regolith properties directly control the subsurface thermal conditions and therefore the depth of clathrate stability: assuming homogeneous values with depth, the lower the thermal inertia in the surface, the less stable the clathrates will be.
+This map, based on the mean annual temperature and TES-derived thermal inertia, among other variables, does not reveal local-scale variations, so if Gale crater was formed after the emplacement of the clathrates, it is possible that there could be methane locally closer to the surface than would be inferred from this map.